NSLS-II-PDF/mmm-experiments/README.rst

 - Currently efforts have been put forward to use conditionals to avoid errors in queue/http server.
 In production version all exceptions including communication timeout exceptions should be properly processed, but this may work fine for this experiment.
 - Everything to run builder must be a list for event streams.
 Becuse everything is going through event page whether you like it or not.
 - Adding plans changes detector exposure time at PDF.
 This is likely a design problem with BSUI and PDF's profile.
+- The operator account's home directory is not shared between the srv1 VM and the workstations.
+This was an issue for BMM's plans that reference a file in the home dir.